Publishing Agreements Explained: Future Games & Exclusivity

 Before you sign: summary and next steps

-Future game clauses can limit a studio’s freedom if they’re too restrictive.
-Negotiating fair rights of negotiation, refusal, and exclusivity ensures publishers are protected without blocking developers from building sustainable franchises.
+Future game clauses can significantly limit a studio’s freedom if they’re drafted too broadly.
+Rights of negotiating, refusal, and exclusivity should protect the publisher’s investment without preventing developers from building sustainable franchises.

 René Otto